vavrek/Open-Assistant-Version-Zero/README.rst

-OpenAssistant
+Open Assistant
 =============

-OpenAssistant is an evolving open source artificial intelligence agent able to interact in basic conversation and automate an increasing number of tasks.
+Open Assistant is an evolving open source artificial intelligence agent able to interact in basic conversation and automate an increasing number of tasks.

-Maintained by the `OpenAssistant <http://www.openassistant.org/>`__ working group lead by `Andrew Vavrek <http://www.vavrek.com/>`__, this software is an extension of `Blather <https://gitlab.com/jezra/blather>`__ by `Jezra <http://www.jezra.net/>`__, `Kaylee <https://github.com/Ratfink/kaylee>`__
+Maintained by the `Open Assistant <http://www.openassistant.org/>`__ working group lead by `Andrew Vavrek <http://www.vavrek.com/>`__, this software is an extension of `Blather <https://gitlab.com/jezra/blather>`__ by `Jezra <http://www.jezra.net/>`__, `Kaylee <https://github.com/Ratfink/kaylee>`__